wearetheframers/frame-core-wip/README.md

 ## Plugins and Actions

 Frame supports a powerful plugin system that allows you to extend the functionality of Framers by adding new actions.
+This system is designed to be flexible and expansive, similar to mods in games, allowing for unlimited plugins and expansions to be developed.
 For a detailed overview, refer to the [Plugins and Actions](docs/plugins.md) documentation.

+Frame will also feature a plugin marketplace where premium plugins and community plugins can be developed, given away, or sold, fostering a rich ecosystem of extensions and customizations.

 ## Development